maladzenkau/image2rtsp/README.md

 ## Limitations
 - As was previously mentioned, this package allows the conversion of only one topic into an RTSP Stream.
 - Some machines may have a significantly bigger delay of about 150-200ms.
 The reason is currently unknown.
-- Its possible to use this package with Humble if ROS2 parameters are hardcoded as variables.
 ## To Do
 - Port the package to Nvidia Jetson Orin.
 Will the use of the Nvidia encoder make the delay smaller?
-- Port packages to ROS2 Humble.
 - Complete the functionality according to the functionality of the original ROS package.